HERÓN – FRAGRANCE OF VIOLENCE

 I play all the grown-up characters in the film, and the children we shot in the forest are played by Siri Sutinen, Illyan Sutinen and Elvin Kander.
 Daniel Bingert composed the music for the film, David Nord did the sound design in collaboration with me.
 Editing, compositing and postproduction was done by David Nord.
 The main inspiration for the film derives from my childhood summer place in Majkkala järvi in Finland.

 The film was financed by Konstnärsnämnden in Sweden (the Swedish Art Council) and by the Royal Academy of Fine Art of Sweden.

-Director and production designer – Natalie Sutinen
+Director – Natalie Sutinen

 Music composer – Daniel Bingert

 Editor, vfx, post production and sound designer – David Nord